Without comfortable tennis shoes, you can’t make an impact on the tennis court.

 The mesh upper also added to the comfort by allowing refreshing air circulation to be set up in the shoes.
 Some testers reported the shoe to be narrowly designed from the heel and midfoot, but the improved breathability definitely helped to overcome that.
 Also, since the toe compartment turned out to be wide and roomy, this problem was eclipsed entirely.

 In regards to balance, the Gel Dedicate 5 shoes delivered satisfying results.
 The lightweight soling diminished the need for excessive balancing techniques, and also enhanced agility on the court.
+Not only that, it is one of the lightest tennis shoes around.

-Moreover, the shoes provided excellent traction control upon all types of courts, but seemed only to wear slightly after intense plays.
+Moreover, the shoes provided excellent traction control upon all types of courts but seemed only to wear slightly after intense plays.
 So if you are still a new or weekend player of tennis, you won’t have to worry about durability issues.

 6. Wilson Men’s Rush Pro 2.5

 The Rush Pro 2.5 brings a new layer of comfort to the popular Wilson Rush series.
-It assigns a perfect combination of speed, acceleration, support and cushioning to the seasoned tennis player, making it one of the best tennis shoes you can buy.
+It assigns a perfect combination of speed, acceleration, support, and cushioning to the seasoned tennis player, making it one of the best tennis shoes you can buy.

 Design and Material

 The Rush Pro 2.5 hosts a breathable mesh upper with heightened permeability for air.
-The upper is crafted from a lightweight fabric that is equipped with the 3D.FS technology for maximum stability and responsiveness.
+The upper is crafted from a lightweight fabric that is equipped with 3D.FS technology for maximum stability and responsiveness.

 From inside, the shoe is lined with a soft, absorbing textile reinforced with Endofit technology.
 It is designed to mimic a sock structure for better fitness.